AjayVarshney2117/String-to-Eqution_8086-Program/README.md

 of arrows.
 To clarify things, consider the following input paragraph:

-We have the numbers one, two, and three, please do add operation on them.
+<b>We have the numbers one, two, and three, please do add operation on them.</b>

 The output of the program should be as following:

            1+2+3=6

+For this we need to have 'emu8086'.